Git-K3rnel/TryHackMe/Lian_Yu/README.md

 i first tried to use this password for FTP connection but it didn't work, after try decoding with several encodings i found it is `base58`

-so connect to ftp using `vigilante` and the base58 decode of the passwrod :
+so connect to ftp using `vigilante` and the base58 decoded of the passwrod :

 ![ftp](https://github.com/Git-K3rnel/TryHackMe/assets/127470407/57cc57f4-1340-4ed2-af8d-467d6b6348a5)

+## Steganography

-i downloaded all three files, and the first file for sure is to check `Leave_me_alone.png` image, if you see it with `exiftool` command. you notice it shows file format error
+i downloaded all three files, and the first file for sure is to check `Leave_me_alone.png` image, if you see it with `exiftool` command. you notice it shows `file format error`

 so i checked it with `hexedit` command to see the file signature :

 ![pnghex](https://github.com/Git-K3rnel/TryHackMe/assets/127470407/5108606b-4262-4afb-b924-420597f87481)

-as it seemd there is not appropriate header so i tried to edit it , search google with `png magic header` i found one in [Wikipedia](https://en.wikipedia.org/wiki/List_of_file_signatures)
+it seems there is no appropriate header, so i tried to edit it , search google with `png magic header` i found one in [Wikipedia](https://en.wikipedia.org/wiki/List_of_file_signatures)

-so i edited the hex with `hexeditor` :
+so i edited the hex with `hexedit` program :

 ![pnghexedit](https://github.com/Git-K3rnel/TryHackMe/assets/127470407/2c681752-7305-4be8-a5a9-f1186a3df0b7)